matthew-sochor-zz/cdiscount/README.md

-# cdiscount
+# Kaggle + transfer

-Code to run cdiscount kaggle competition
+Code to install transfer and pull data for a kaggle competition

-This is largely meant to be a proof of concept for [transfer](https://github.com/matthew-sochor/transfer) a transfer learning python package.

-## Lets run this
+## Install

-Start by editing the top of the Makefile with your kaggle username and password

-### Download dependencies

-(assumes you have python 3 installed):

-if you are on mac:

-`make macDependencies`

-if you are on unix:
+This will install kaggle cli and transfer

-`make unixDependencies`
+`make dependencies`

+(Note: you need to install tensorflow yourself, your mother doesn't live here)

-### Download data
+## Pull data

-`make pullTrainData`

-and
+Edit the makefile with your kaggle username and password.
+Feel free to edit the competition for the one you want to try and even the data name.

+To just run with the values in the Makefile:

-`make pullCategoryData`
+`make pullData`

-and
+to override some variables

-`make pullTestData`
+`make pullData file=test.zip`